reggieraye/Netflix-Socks/README.md

 Last year Netflix released some simple guidelines for DIY socks that would pause your Netflix show/movie if you were detected to be sleeping.
 I thought this would be a great gift so I took the challenge.
-Due to the lack of information I found during my experience, I figured I would share the solutions I have found to some problems encountered during my journey.
+Due to the lack of information online, I figured I would share the solutions I have found to some problems encountered during my journey.

 Here is the official guideline: https://makeit.netflix.com/